KristoferLintonReid/starter-hugo-research-group/content/authors/Jen/_index.md

   - Researchers
 ---

-Jen Barcroft is an ST6 Obstetrics and Gynaecology registrar, with a specialist interest in reproductive medicine, ultrasound scanning and the influence of technology within gynaecology.
+Jen Barcroft is a senior clinical research fellow, with a specialist interest in reproductive medicine, ultrasound scanning and the influence of technology within gynaecology.